Rheological characterization of complex fluids

 Research topic: Rheology of emulsion flows

-Research supervisor: Prof. Michael Loewenberg
+Research advisor: Prof. Michael Loewenberg

 Ph.D.